ickybodclay/adventurebot/README.md

 Note: for the following Twitch commands, must be channel owner or moderator.

 `!!newstory` - start a new story (saves previous story to txt file)

+## Endpoints

+Hular Hoops Bot provides optional endpoint to hook into for setting up stream labels or whatever!

+### K9000

+`/queue/users` - list of users currently in queue to talk to K9000

+### Adventure Bot

+`/adventurebot/round` - get story info and current round of adventurebot